HarlH/todolist/README.md

 - As a user, I want to be able to mark a task as important on my to-do list
 - As a user, I want to be able to delete a task from my to-do-list
 - As a user, I want to be able to save my to-do list to file
-- As a user, I want to be able to be able to load my to-do list from file
+- As a user, I want to be able to load my to-do list from file

-## Future user stories:
-- As a user, I want to be able to see the number of incomplete and number of completed tasks on my to-do list
+## Phase 4: Task 2

+Type hierarchy:

+ TextField: The interface TextField has AddDateField, AddTitleField and MarkCompletedField as its subclasses.

+They all override the addListener method to perform different actions and check different requirements for each field (for example, AddDateField will make sure that the date inserted into the field must be in the form YYYY-MM-DD, otherwise the add button won't be enabled)

+Buttons:
+Similarly, I also have AddButton, MarkCompletedButton, LoadButton and SaveButton implements the Buttons interface.
+Each of the button perform different actions when clicked by overriding the addListener method.